 - Serve with naan, bread, taftaan, sheermaaal, paratha and steamed or cumin Rice.

-- Make sure to keep your fried onions little crumbly while grinding because this will give the gravy a perfect thick, grainy or crumbly look.
+- Make sure to keep your fried onions a little crumbly while grinding because this will give the gravy a perfectly thick, grainy or crumbly look.

 - For the best authentic thick korma thick gravy, just crush the crispy fried onions with your hands then add directly to the pot.

-- Made this korma in ghee/butter instead of oil, for more rich and royal flavor.
+- Made this korma in ghee/butter instead of oil, for a more rich and more royal flavour.